All hail Ailsa!

 Our own Tim Wood played in this Open.

-Trump Purchases Turnberry
+Trump purchases Turnberry

 Whatever your thoughts on Trump, the work undertaken by Ebert at Turnberry is nothing short of sensational.